DadCooksDinner

 Instant Pot Cannellini Beans.
 Pressure cooker dried beans are a killer application of my Instant Pot.
 Dried cannellini beans are so much better than canned, and pressure cook in about an hour.

 I’ve posted a few recipes with Cannellini beans, Italy’s famous white bean.
 It’s the bean that makes Tuscan bean soup, and I love it with tomatoes and pancetta.
-But I’ve never done just straight up Cannellini beans, like I would for make ahead beans or as a simple bean side dish.
+But I’ve never done straight up cannellini beans in an instant pot, like I would for make ahead beans or as a simple side dish.
 Today we’re going to fix that.
 (Does it have anything to do with finding a bag of Rancho Gordo Marcella beans in my pantry?
 Who can possibly say?)

 A bowl of cannellini beans with a sprig of rosemary on top and a spoon on the side